GustavoCig/smartbee-webservice/README.md

 #### Authentication

 To authenticate to the system it is necessary to have a token that the system makes available, it is possible to obtain this token following the steps indicated in the previous section.
-After purchased token, each request that is made to the system is required to send a header with Authentication key and <b> "Bearer + <value of token>" </ b> value.
+After purchased token, each request that is made to the system is required to send a header with Authentication key and value <b> "Bearer + \<value of token\>" </b>.
 Below is an example of how the request should be made.

 ```html
 Header